Pimm’s Winter Cup

 What is Pimm’s?

-Pimm’s is a British liqueur classic drink and quintessential part of traditional English summer drinking culture.
-First created in 1823 by London bar owner James Pimm, it was originally marketed as a digestive aid.
-The most famous variety, Pimm’s No. 1 Cup, is a gin-based liqueur infused with a blend of herbs, spices, and fruit extracts, giving it a distinctive, slightly spiced, and citrusy flavor.
+Pimm’s is a classic British liqueur and a quintessential part of traditional English summer drinking culture.
+London bar owner James Pimm created it in 1823 and first sold it as a digestive aid.
+Pimm’s No. 1 Cup blends gin with herbs, spices, and fruit extracts to create its distinctive, slightly spiced, citrusy flavor.

-The traditional Pimm’s Cup (also known as No. 1 Cup) features Pimm’s mixed with lemonade or ginger ale and garnished with fresh fruit.
-It’s the perfect summer drink.
-Pictured below.
+The traditional Pimm’s Cup (also called the No. 1 Cup) blends Pimm’s with lemonade or ginger ale and is garnished with plenty of fresh fruit.
+It’s the perfect summer drink — light, refreshing, and made for sunny afternoons.
+(Pictured below.)

 Winter Pimm’s Cup

-Pimm’s offers their own warming winter drink called Mulled Pimm’s.
-It’s made with cloudy apple juice, lemon juice, cinnamon, and star anise—a refreshing seasonal twist on the classic.
+Pimm’s offers its own warming winter version called Mulled Pimm’s.
+It’s made with cloudy apple juice, lemon juice, cinnamon, and star anise—an inviting, seasonal twist on the classic

 Pimm’s Varieties

-Over the years, many Pimm’s varieties have been used to create classic cocktails.
-However, since most are no longer available, it is common to make all Pimm’s Cup cocktails with Pimm’s No. 1.
+Over the years, several varieties have been used to create classic cocktails.
+Since most of them are no longer produced, it’s now common to make all Cup cocktails with No. 1.

-In addition to the popular No. 1, Pimm’s once offered varieties up to No. 6.
-Unfortunately, these are no longer available, leaving No. 1 as the only option today.
+In addition to today’s popular No. 1, they once offered bottles all the way up to No. 6.
+However, these versions have been discontinued, leaving No. 1 as the only one available.

-- Pimm’s No. 1 – Gin-based liqueur (used for summer fruit cups like the traditional Pimm’s No.1 cup, made with lemonade or ginger ale served in a highball glass)
+- Pimm’s No. 1 – Gin-based liqueur (used for summer fruit cups made with lemonade or ginger ale served in a highball glass)

 - Pimm’s No. 2 – Scotch whiskey